Songs from the Wood: 2017 40th Anniversary The Country Set Deluxe Edition

-On 17 May 2017 Jethro Tull released a five disc "bookset" version of Songs from the Wood with a 96-page booklet that includes a track-by-track annotation of the album and its associated recordings by Ian Anderson.
-It is similar to the band's other 40th Anniversary reissues, with the first disc containing another Steven Wilson stereo remix and the previously unreleased songs "Old Aces Die Hard" and "Working John, Working Joe."
+On 17 May 2017, Jethro Tull released a five disc "bookset" version of Songs from the Wood with a 96-page booklet that includes a track-by-track annotation of the album and its associated recordings by Ian Anderson.
+It is similar to the band's other 40th Anniversary reissues, with the first disc containing another Steven Wilson stereo remix and the previously unreleased songs "Old Aces Die Hard" and "Working John, Working Joe".
 The second and third discs contain 22 previously unreleased live tracks, recorded on the American leg of the 1977 Songs from the Wood Tour, from 21 November (Landover, Maryland) and 6 December (Boston), remixed to stereo by Jakko Jakszyk.
 The set also includes DVDs.

+The second DVD includes a complete concert movie made from video originally recorded for projecting on onstage screens at the Landover show.
+Because the first audio multitrack reel from the Landover show wasn't available, Jakszyk went to great lengths to sync the footage with audio from Maryland for the first four songs.
+The bonus track "Beethoven's Ninth" is from the Landover show as well, but excluded from the film because it was never professionally recorded and the audio is of inferior quality.